gambhirmp/personalsite/content/_index.md

 # About Me!

-Hello person who has stumbled upon - or perhaps actively searched for - my personal website!
-I'm Maya and I am a senior at UPenn in the brand new [Artificial Intelligence major](https://ai.seas.upenn.edu/).
+Welcome to my personal website!
+I'm Maya and I am a senior at UPenn in the [Artificial Intelligence major](https://ai.seas.upenn.edu/).
 I will be applying to CS PhD programs in Fall 2025.